APrettyCoolProgram/crispy-box/README.md

 # CrispyBox
-A a small-footprint, cross-platform, portable Dropbox built on a VirtualBox Linux VM using SAMBA.
+A a small-footprint, cross-platform, portable, official Dropbox client built on a VirtualBox Linux VM using SAMBA.

 * CrispyBox is **tiny**.
 The standard build of CrispyBox only needs 512MB RAM, and will take up the amount of space to store your Dropbox data, plus about 1GB for CrispyBox.
 * CrispyBox is **cross-platform**.
 The standard build of CrispyBox uses Oracle's VirtualBox virtualization software, which is available for Windows, MacOS, and Linux.